 No matter how amicable a divorce might seem, many issues can arise throughout the process that could hold up the proceedings and prolong this tough time in your life.
 Typically, a court is required to enter an order confirming the divorce to formally end your marriage.
 Without such court intervention, you could remain married even if you are living separately and have already started your new life.

 Divorce is commonly one of the worst times in a person’s life, which adds to the overwhelming nature of the process.
 A seasoned Ottawa divorce lawyer understands the complexities of dissolving a marriage and could help you resolve any marital issues in a timely manner.
-Let a committed family lawyer help you end your marriage as smoothly and efficiently as possible.
+Let our committed family lawyers help you end your marriage as smoothly and efficiently as possible.

 If two spouses want to get divorced, Ottawa law typically requires them to meet one of the prescribed grounds for divorce before the dissolution of their marriage can be finalized.
 Common grounds for divorce include having lived separately for a period of at least one year, cruelty, and adultery.

 You or your spouse must live in Ontario for at least one year before applying for a divorce and one of you must continue to live in the province while the divorce procedures are ongoing.
 Additionally, provincial law imposes a 90-day waiting period on divorcing spouses that goes into effect after they file for divorce.
 This gives them an opportunity to live together and reconcile their differences before going through with the divorce.
 According to Section 12.1 of the Divorce Act, you may not remarry until 31 days after a judge issues a divorce order.